BackEndByAlex/salaryscope-api/docs/docs/data-layer/services.md

 ## SearchService.js

-Bridges the Elasticsearch index and the API.
-All full-text search and indexing goes through here.

-- `search(query, limit, offset)` — runs a full-text search against the Elasticsearch index and returns a `{ records, totalCount, hasNextPage }` page object.
-Used by the `searchRecords` resolver.
+- `search` — accepts a query string and optional `limit`/`offset`.
+Returns early with an empty result if the query is blank.
+Otherwise delegates to `SearchRepository.search`, which runs a fuzzy multi-field Elasticsearch query across job titles, categories, companies, countries, and cities.
-- `indexRecord(record)` — indexes a single salary record after it is created via `createSalaryRecord`.
+- `indexRecord` — indexes a single salary record in Elasticsearch after it is created.
+Keeps the search index in sync with the database.
-- `deleteRecord(id)` — removes a document from the index when a salary record is deleted.
+- `deleteRecord` — removes a record from the Elasticsearch index when it is deleted from the database.

 ---

 ## ChatService.js

-Streams AI responses from the Groq LLM, grounded in salary data from Elasticsearch.
+Powers the AI chat assistant.
+Uses the Groq SDK to stream responses from `llama-3.1-8b-instant`.

-- `streamResponse(messages, res)` — takes the full conversation history and an Express response object.
-Searches Elasticsearch for the 15 most relevant records using the last user message as the query.
-Prepends them as system context, then opens an SSE stream to the Groq API (`llama-3.1-8b-instant` model).
-Writes each token to `res` as a `data:` event.
-Sends `[DONE]` when the stream ends.
-Sends `[ERROR]` if Groq returns an error.
+- `streamResponse` — takes the full message history and an Express response object.
+Extracts the last user message, runs `SearchRepository.search` with `limit: 15` to fetch the most relevant salary records as context, builds a system prompt that includes the record sample, then opens a streaming SSE connection to the Groq API.
+Each token chunk is forwarded to the client as a `data: {"token": "..."}` event.
+Ends with `data: [DONE]`.

+The chat has no direct database access — it grounds its answers in the Elasticsearch search results returned for the user's query.

 Used by `POST /api/chat` — the REST endpoint that serves the frontend chat feature.